cjcarvajal/graphql-tutorial/README.md

 - Internal project for Facebook, developed to speed their mobile app, due to the number of calls from client to server.
 - The response is wrapped into a **data** object, because the response may contain other data as errors, which will came into an object different than data.
 - Schema Polling is a feature from Apollo Server, which periodically request the schema to has the latest version.
+- All request are made by the POST operation.
+- Nodemon is a functionality that will restart the server whenerver we change the code.
+- Bulma is a CSS lightweight library.